 The corporate world consistently seeks for employees with communication skills.
 Speech majors meet this demand by learning how to be influential, understanding, and developing good listening and leadership skills.
 Through their coursework, students hone these skills and build a foundation for successful careers in numerous areas.
 The minor in Speech Communication Teaching is designed to develop the communication competencies and the understanding of communication processes and theory necessary for effective high school speech communication instruction.

-The program is small and selective, admitting only 25 majors each year to maintain small class sizes and a close-knit community.
+The program is small and selective, in order to maintain small class sizes and a close-knit community.
 USU’s speech professors are committed to quality teaching, mentoring, advising, and research, and consistently win department, college, and university awards for their work.

 The Family Communication Lab at Utah State University is a social science research lab which houses a collection of researchers and students invested in understanding the complex dynamics of family communication in a variety of contexts.